gopherjs/gopherjs/README.md

 }
 ```
 For more details see [Jason Stone's blog post](http://legacytotheedge.blogspot.de/2014/03/gopherjs-go-to-javascript-transpiler.html) about GopherJS.

-### Interface to native JavaScript
-The package `github.com/gopherjs/gopherjs/js` provides functions for interacting with native JavaScript APIs.
-Please see its [documentation](http://godoc.org/github.com/gopherjs/gopherjs/js) for further details.

 ### Community
 - Get help in the [Google Group](https://groups.google.com/d/forum/gopherjs)